-In 2016, no state had an obesity rate below 20%.
-In Alabama, Arkansas, Louisiana, Mississippi and West Virginia, 35% or more of the population is obese.
+In 2018, no state had an obesity rate below 20%.
+In Alabama, Arkansas, Iowa, Kentucky, Louisiana, Mississippi, Missouri, North Dakota, and West Virginia, 35% or more of the population is obese.

 December 2011 - The Fifth Circuit Court rules that “severe obesity qualifies as a disability” under the Americans With Disabilities Act (ADA).

 June 26, 2012 - US Preventive Services Task Force, an independent panel of private-sector experts, recommends all adults be screened for obesity.